Laser Vago

 The Laser Vago is a British/American sailing dinghy that was designed by Jo Richards as a one-design racer and first built in 2005.

 Production

-The design was built starting in 2005 by LaserPerformance in United Kingdom and in the United States, but by 2022 production had ended.
+The design was built starting in 2005 by LaserPerformance in United Kingdom and in the United States.
+As of March 2025 Performance Sailcraft became the current manufacturer of the Vago which is built in the UK.

 Design

 The Laser Vago is a recreational sailboat, with then hull built predominantly of rotational moulded polyethylene tri-skin foam sandwich.
 The hull has a sharply single chined design.
 It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a retractable daggerboard.
 It displaces 234 lb.

 The boat has a draft of 3.77 ft with the daggerboard extended.
 With the daggerboard removed the boat can be beached or transported on a trailer or car roof rack.

 There are "standard" and XD "race" models, with the latter model equipped with sails of larger area.
 The boat is rated as a skill level of intermediate to advanced.

 For sailing the design may be equipped with an asymmetrical spinnaker, flown from a retractable bowsprit and a single trapeze.

 The design has a Royal Yacht Club Portsmouth Yardstick racing average handicap of 1074 and is normally raced with a crew of one or two sailors.
 The optimal crew weight is 176 to 331 lb.